Ripple background

 A Christmas Tree at Buffalo Bill Center of the West

-On Saturday, Dec.
-2 and Sunday, Dec.
-3, 2023, this annual tradition in Cody features two free days to explore the Center’s five spacious museums, beautiful holiday decorations, complimentary hot cocoa and candy canes and discounts in Points West Market to jump-start Christmas shopping.
+This annual tradition features two free days to explore the Center’s five spacious museums, beautiful holiday decorations, complimentary hot cocoa and candy canes and discounts in Points West Market to jump-start Christmas shopping.
 The Center will also collect non-perishable food items to be distributed through Cody food pantries and new, packaged toys to be distributed through Toys for Tots.

 January 4–7 — Wyoming Ice Festival